ABC's Helpline | Call 03000 11 12 13 Wednesdays - Fridays 9am-1pm

 As a registered nurse, Claire has experience caring for patients with an eating disorder in a medical setting including the eating disorder ward at the Maudsley Hospital in London.
 For five years, Claire has been supporting callers to our helpline and often uses her medical training to guide people towards the clinical help they may need.

 Claire offers 1:1 support calls and is on our helplines on alternate Fridays.

 Hannah, Trained Support Volunteer

-I have experience caring for and supporting a loved one through diagnosis and treatment for an eating disorder.
-I know that recovery is possible but I also know that it can be a slow and tough process.
-As a carer, I often felt overwhelmed and very alone.
-My experience of working with therapists and other professionals to support my loved one with an eating disorder, anxiety and OCD inspired me to start training to be a counsellor.
-I am now halfway through my 4-year training.
+Hannah has experience caring for and supporting a loved one through diagnosis and treatment for an eating disorder, and although she knows that recovery is possible, recognises it can be a slow and tough process.
+As a carer, Hannah often felt overwhelmed and very alone.
+Her experience of working with therapists and other professionals to support her loved one with an eating disorder, anxiety and OCD, inspired her to start training to be a counsellor.
+Hannah is now halfway through the 4-year training.

 Talk with Hannah

 Hannah co-facilitates the family & friends support group on Tuesdays (fortnightly).

 What you can expect from a call with us

 - A safe space in which to talk to people who have a professional and personal understanding of eating disorders

 - A service where callers feel able to speak openly about their concerns, knowing that the information is treated confidentially*